5 Best Breast Pumps

 -

-Quicker return to pre-baby weight for mom.
+A quicker return to pre-pregnancy weight for mothers.

 -

-Bonding time for mother and baby.
+Enhanced bonding time between mother and baby.

 -